Devanik21/The-Invention-Archive/constructs/Misc/09_ILG/Readme_v1.md

 ### 4.6 Temperature Sweep and Optimal T Selection

-The optimal temperature $T^*$ is found by evaluating the Liquid Dictionary's test accuracy over a logarithmically-spaced grid of temperatures using the **reweight** method, which recomputes Softmax weights without refitting any model:
+The optimal temperature $T^\ast$ is found by evaluating the Liquid Dictionary's test accuracy over a logarithmically-spaced grid of temperatures using the **reweight** method, which recomputes Softmax weights without refitting any model:

 ```python
 temps = [0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1.0, 5.0]